thillRobot/carla_simulator/docs/PythonAPI.md

 At minimum `numpy` and `pygame` are required, and other Python modules are required for some features.
 It is reccomended to use a vitrual environment such and `venv` or `conda` to manage the (Python?) dependencies.

 ### Python Dependencies Option 1: Use CONDA Environments
-This is the reccomended method to manage the Python dependencies and is the primary method used in this guide.
+This is my preffered method to manage the Python dependencies and is the primary method used in this guide. **I need to test this again**
 Install conda following instructions [here](https://docs.anaconda.com/anaconda/install/linux/).
 This way you do not have to set the paths each time or install dependencies.
 The CONDA [cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) is very useful.